 31. Ramones

-The Ramones are not only one of the best 70s rock bands, but arguably the best punk rock band ever.
+The Ramones are not only one of the best 70s bands, but arguably the best punk rock band ever.
 With their fast, straightforward songs and minimalist approach to music, are often considered the first true punk rock band.
-Their influence on the punk rock movement and music in general is immeasurable, inspiring countless bands to embrace simplicity and directness in their sound.
+Their influence on the punk rock movement and music in general is immeasurable, inspiring countless rock bands of the 70s to embrace simplicity and directness in their sound.
 Members like Joey Ramone became iconic figures in rock, known for their distinctive style and dedication to the punk ethos.
 Despite never achieving significant commercial success during their career, the Ramones' legacy is one of enduring influence and respect within the music community.

 Hit Album: "Ramones" (1976)